 Full-time employees of Lawson State Community College who are required by a court to attend such court in the capacity of a juror or witness under subpoena will be granted special leave with pay to attend.

-The supervisor must be notified within 3 days of the employee receiving the notice from the courts.
-Once approved, the jury duty form or court subpoena should be submitted to the Human Resources/Payroll Office for file/processing.
+Full-time employees must submit a request for leave using the appropriate leave form.
+The leave form must be submitted, along with the notice to appear from the courts, to the immediate supervisor within 3 days of the employee receiving notice from the courts.
+Once approved, the form should be submitted to the Human Resources/Payroll Office.
 Failure to follow proper procedure may result in disciplinary action.